 f.
-ACTION ITEM 6: DEVELOPMENT IMPACT FEE DEFERRAL/WAIVER PROGRAM: City shall adopt a Development Impact Fee Deferral/Waiver Program.
+ACTION ITEM 6: DEVELOPMENT IMPACT FEE DEFERRAL/WAIVER

+PROGRAM: City shall adopt a Development Impact Fee Deferral/Waiver Program.

 - i.
-City shall present a written program deferring/waiving development impact fees ("Impact Fee Deferral/Waiver Program") to the City Council for approval no later than the third regularly scheduled and held City Council meeting after Notice of Entry of the Stipulated Judgment is served on all parties, and the Impact Fee Deferral/Waiver Program shall be approved/adopted by the City Council no later than the third regularly scheduled and held City Council meeting after Notice of Entry of the Stipulated Judgment. - ii.
+City shall present a written program deferring/waiving development impact fees ("Impact Fee Deferral/Waiver Program") to the City Council for approval no later than the third regularly scheduled and held City Council meeting after Notice of Entry of the Stipulated Judgment is served on all parties, and the Impact Fee Deferral/Waiver Program shall be approved/adopted by the City Council no later than the third regularly scheduled and held City Council no later than the third regularly scheduled and held City Council no later than the third regularly scheduled and held City Council no later than the third regularly scheduled and held City Council meeting after Notice of Entry of the Stipulated Judgment. - ii.
 The Impact Fee Deferral/Waiver Program shall be available for up to fifty percent (50%) of City's major facility sewer and water fees for up to one hundred twenty (120) deed restricted Affordable Housing units per year.
 Affordable units constructed pursuant to the Mixed Income Zoning Ordinance shall not be included in this program.
 Any unused fee deferrals/waivers in a given year shall be carried over to the following year.
-The reduction shall be as follows:

-A. Low-income: 40%

-B. Very Low-income: 45%

-C. Extremely Low-income: 50%
+The reduction shall be as follows: - A. Low-income: 40% - B. Very Low-income: 45% - C. Extremely Low-income: 50% - iii.

-- iii.
 The Impact Fee Deferral/Waiver Program shall be calculated as a percentage of each development's major facility sewer and water fees, rather than as a prescribed dollar amount. - iv.
 The Impact Fee Deferral/Waiver Program shall begin as a zero-interest "residual receipts loan," payable in seventeen (17) years, or other term of years as may be required by senior financing.
 The residual receipts loans shall be as customarily defined in the industry.
 If the City receives any payments from a residual receipts loan, those payments shall be returned to the Impact Fee Deferral/Waiver Program or Housing Trust Fund and be available for additional affordable housing projects. - v.
 The Impact Fee Deferral/Waiver Program shall be marketed in the Spring of 2024 following City Council approval/adoption, and available for use starting July 1, 2024. - vi.
 For all Affordable Housing Dwelling Units benefiting from any fee deferral or waiver pursuant to this Action Item 6, the City agrees to enter into affordability agreements and recorded covenants.
 The affordability agreements and covenants will prescribe requirements such as occupancy, resale, notices to the City of changed circumstances, City's right of first refusal, options to purchase, equity share, and related terms to ensure long term Affordability of all units. - vii.
 City shall monitor compliance with all Affordability covenants pursuant to the City's updated Affordable Housing Unit Compliance Monitoring Policy, attached hereto as Exhibit 1, in the same manner and with the same frequency as the City monitors other housing programs utilizing City funds or containing occupancy income restrictions.